KarakulakTulay/MDTToolset/README.md

+\*\* This R package is currently under development \*\*

 # MDTToolset

-The [R](https://www.r-project.org) package **MDTToolset** is designed to calculate the **M**ost **D**ominant *T*ranscript and their switches in the RNA-Seq datasets.
-It can calculate;
+The [R](https://www.r-project.org) package **MDTToolset** is designed to calculate the **M**ost **D**ominant **T**ranscript and their switches in the RNA-Seq datasets.
+It can;

-- Remove redundant transcripts that has the same protein sequences, and merges their transcript counts.
+- remove redundant transcripts that has the same protein sequences, and sum up their transcript counts.
-- Most dominant transcripts in RNA-Seq data with flexible cutoffs (e.g user-defined transcript expression cutoff and enrichment cutoff)
+- calculate Most dominant transcripts in RNA-Seq data with flexible cutoffs (e.g user-defined transcript expression cutoff and enrichment cutoff)
-- MDTs found in user-defined percentage of samples
+- calculate MDTs found in user-defined percentage of samples
-- MDT Switching events with flexible cutoffs (e.g. user-defined cutoffs)
+- calculate MDT Switching events with flexible cutoffs (e.g. user-defined cutoffs)
+- integrate isoform interaction network with the MDT switches to understand their functional impact on protein interaction network

 ## Installation